Overview: Two Different Approaches to Medical Transport

 | Will-call returns | Yes, dispatch driver when ready | Must request ride at time of need |

-| Medicaid accepted | Yes, credentialed with MCOs | Some partnerships, not universal |
+| Medicaid accepted | Select service areas — call to check | Some partnerships, not universal |

 | GPS tracking for facilities | Real-time tracking shared with facility | Limited visibility for coordinators |